angry-byte/powershell_projects/recon/basic/README.md

 ## Description

-A powershell script that executes a series of commands to obtain basic information about the machine including users, network interfaces, services and security.
+A powershell script that executes a series of commands to obtain basic information about the machine including:
+* Users
+* Network interfaces
+* Services running
+* Security information
+* Apps installed

 ## Tested Platforms